GuillaumePoirrier/9gag-upvoted-post-downloader/README.md

 Finally, replace the project data.txt with the new one you just created.

-### Download your upvoted posts

 1. Open a Python cli
-2. run `pip install requests`
+2. run `pip install requests` //if not done yet
-3. run python3 main.py
+3. run python3 downloader.py

 That's all folks !
 Your memes will be downloaded in /data directory